 Deutsche Telekom sank 7.6 percent to 8.81 euros, limiting gains in the DAX.
 (DAX) In a complaint filed today in federal court in Washington, the U.S. is seeking a declaration that Dallas-based AT&T’s takeover of T-Mobile, a unit of Deutsche Telekom, would violate U.S. antitrust law.

-Bijou Brigitte Modische Accessoires AG (BIJ GY): The retailer said first-half net income fell to 18.8 million euros ($27.2 million) from 24.5 million euros in the year-ago quarter.
-The shares slipped 0.8 percent to 65.15 euros.
+Bijou Brigitte Modische Accessoires AG dropped 2.7 percent to 63.40 euros as the retailer said first-half net income fell to 18.8 million euros from 24.5 million euros in the year-ago quarter.

 To contact the reporter on this story: Julie Cruz in Frankfurt at email@example.com